 Another fact that supports this is that the swelling in an ankle sprain is inside the joint, whereas the ligament is on the outside.
 Logically, damage to the ligament would result in swelling on the outside of the joint.
 There will be damage to the ligaments, but some experts in the field believe a more serious injury occur.
 The fibula head can be wrenched forwards, causing damage at the joint between the fibula and tibia.

-As a osteopath, I offer the explanation and find the most suitable way of treating your individual injury.
+As an osteopath, I offer the explanation and find the most suitable way of treating your individual injury.

 Finally, how is this resolved?

-Ankle sprains require appropriate self-care (namely PRICE), as well as osteopathic adjustment and an exercise program to ensure full recovery.
+Ankle sprains require appropriate self-care (namely MEAT), as well as osteopathic adjustment and an exercise program to ensure full recovery.

 If you want to avoid ankle sprain re-occurrence, possible osteoarthritis and optimise your performance don’t hesitate to get in touch.